 is greater thanoption is selected, only one value can be entered.

 - Date variables: This filters all instances where the selected date variable has a value within a specified date range.
 You can click on one of the input fields to open a date-picker.
 Clicking on any day sets the start- or end date.
 After setting the start date, the next click sets the end date, allowing a convenient way to select a range when clicking on the start date field first.
-In addition to the date-picker, you can choose from multiple predetermined ranges using the buttons below the input fields.

 Apart from filtering for particular values there is a type independent option to filter for process instances where a particular variable is either not present/undefined or present but with it’s value set to